Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 It's just all bogus.

-It is as unprofessional as you can get.
+It is as unprofessional as you could get.

-Yet they sit there and they smile at their results.
+Yet they sit there and they smile at their results as they recognize the tool they have at their disposal.

-From yesterday, Congress near's deal to avert shutdown.
+From the Financial Times from yesterday, Congress near's deal to avert shutdown.

 The new Republican majority in the House of Representatives appears to have won the upper hand in negotiations about the U.S. budget as a government shutdown is likely to be averted by a short-term deal with the Democrats.